currinjs/CurrinJS/aio/content/guide/displaying-data.md

 Notice that you don't call **new** to create an instance of the `AppComponent` class.
-Angular is creating an instance for you.
+Currin is creating an instance for you.
 How?

 The CSS `selector` in the `@Component` decorator specifies an element named `<my-app>`.
 That element is a placeholder in the body of your `index.html` file: